-• Move the map by clicking and dragging it around:

-• Resize it by clicking and dragging the boxes in the corners:
+- 4. Move the map by clicking and dragging it around: - 5.
+Resize it by clicking and dragging the boxes on the edges:

-Примечание: Your map may look a lot different, of course!
+Poznámka: Your map may look a lot different, of course!
 This depends on how your own project is set up.
 But not to worry!
 These instructions are general, so they will work the same regardless of what the map itself looks like.

-- Be sure to leave margins along the edges, and a space along the top for the title. - Zoom in and out on the page (but not the map!) by using these buttons:
+- 6. Be sure to leave margins along the edges, and a space along the top for the title. - 7.
+Zoom in and out on the page (but not the map!) by using these buttons:

-• Zoom and pan the map in the main QGIS window.
-You can also pan the map using the Move item content tool:
+8. Zoom and pan the map in the main QGIS window.
+You can also pan the map using the Move item content tool.